 Bottom Line

-Ritual’s Essential Protein Daily Shake 18+ is specifically designed for 18-to-49 year-olds with 20 grams of protein per serving and 150 milligrams of chlorine (to support brain and nervous system function).
+Ritual’s Essential Protein Daily Shake has 20 grams of protein per serving and 150 milligrams of chlorine (to support brain and nervous system function).
 This protein powder from Ritual is third-party tested and Informed Sport Certified, which means this formula has been screened for over 250 banned substances.

-GGR Head of Content and weightlifting coach Kate Meier has been using Ritual Essential protein in her morning smoothies that has blueberries, strawberries, and one serving of this vanilla protein powder.
+GGR Senior Director of Content and weightlifting coach Kate Meier has been using Ritual Essential protein in her morning smoothies that has blueberries, strawberries, and one serving of this vanilla protein powder.
 “The taste is definitely detectable, but not overly strong,” Kate says in our Ritual Protein Powder review, scoring it a 4 out of 5 on taste.

 Both testers also said the pouch sometimes gets powders stuck in the grooves near the top, which makes closing the bag a struggle.